kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 Other types of packets are protected using the Packet Protection method defined in QUIC version 1.

+### Destination Connection ID

+When establishing a connection, a client MUST initially set the Destination Connection ID to the hashed value of the first payload of the CRYPTO stream (i.e., the ClientHello message) truncated to first sixteen (16) bytes.
+The hash function being used is the one selected by Encrypted SNI.

+When processing the first payload carried by a CRYPTO stream, a server MUST, in addition to verifying the authentication tag, verify that the truncated hash value of the payload is identical to the Destination Connection ID or to the original Connection ID recovered from the the Retry Token.
+A server MUST NOT create or modify connection state if either or both the verification fails.

 ## Version Negotiation Packet

 A client MUST ignore Version Negotiation packets.
 When the client gives up of